NewtonBii/interview-questions/interview_questions.md

 * What is a Model ?
   ``It is a way of abstracting and giving common interface to data.``
 * What is an ORM and how does it differ from conventional ways of  interacting with a database?
+  ``Object Relational Mappers is a code library that automates the transfer of data stored in relational databases tables into objects that are more commonly used in application code.
+It provides a high-level abstraction that allows a developer to write python code instead of SQL``
 * What is needed to connect to SQLALCHEMY?
+  ``A connection which is psycopg2 and an engine such as postgresql.``
 * What is an application factory?
+  ``An app factory is where all the app extensions are initialized and injected and the app blueprints are registered``
 * What is a blueprint?
 * How can you connect a blueprint to an application factory?
 * What is a migration file?